kcajheish/distributed-system-note/week1/README.md

 2. worker is slow to respond.
     - sleep
 3. worker process map/reduce tasks successfully.
-- Note that we have a single master.
-We have to restart everything without replication.
+- Note that we have one coordinator.
+We have to restart everything without replication when coordinator machine crashes.
 Thus, there is not point testing this scenario.